Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 Actalis also supports the ACME automation protocol, in compliance with [RFC 8555].
 The Actalis ACME server is exposed at the following URL: https://acme-api.actalis.com/acme/directory.

+In general, it is possible to request any type of TLS certificate (DV, OV, EV) from Actalis via ACME, with possible limitations depending on the type of customer account (e.g. retail or corporate).

 Access to the Actalis’ ACME service requires EAB (External Account Binding) credentials, which are provided as part of customer onboarding.

 Currently, the HTTP-01 and DNS-01 challenges are supported for certificates requested via ACME.